ElektraInitiative/libelektra/src/plugins/crypto/README.md

 ### Ciphers and Mode of Operation

-All of the plugin variants use the Advanced Encryption Standard (AES) in Cipher Block Chaining Mode (CBC) with a key size of 256 bit.
+The crypto plugin uses the Advanced Encryption Standard (AES) in Cipher Block Chaining Mode (CBC) with a key size of 256 bit.

-The ciphers and modes of operations are defined in the corresponding `<plugin_variant>_operations.c` or `<plugin_variant>_operations.h` file.